 Quarterly reports of Transient Occupancy Tax and BID Assessment receipts are updated by the Mendocino County Tax Collectors Office at the conclusion of each fiscal year.
 Late payments and penalties are allocated to the year in which they were due.
 This can create inconsistencies between current and previously published data.
 Only TOT collected from Mendocino County lodging properties in unincorporated areas is reported in the TOT table below.
-TOT collected by Fort Bragg, Ukiah, Willits and Point Arena remain in the city budgets.
+TOT collected by the incorporated cities remain in the city budgets.

-The BID Assessment Table includes the entire one percent (1%) BID collected countywide, including that paid by proper- ties in Fort Bragg, Ukiah and Willits prior to deduction of the three percent (3%) administrative fee.
+The BID Assessment Table includes the entire one percent (1%) BID collected countywide, including that paid by properties in Fort Bragg, Ukiah and Willits prior to deduction of the three percent (3%) administrative fee.
 Properties in the City of Point Arena opted out of the Business Improvement District in FY 2015-2016.

-Note: For planning purposes, MCTC revenue projections shown in the FY 2019-2020 Budget are based on actual assessment receipts for the fiscal year ending 6/30/2018.
-These totals differ from the County's adjusted fiscal year-end results.
+Note: For planning purposes, MCTC revenue projections shown in the FY 2019-2020 Budget are based on the county's adjusted fiscal year-end results as reported in the County Treasurer-Tax Collector's October report (below).